AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 However, these oracles lag the current L1 base fees.
 Furthermore, the base fee computed at the time of a block being proposed may differ from the base fee at the time of the epoch being verified.

 Thus, it is possible for L1 gas prices to spike to a point where it is not profitable for a prover to submit their proof to L1.
 There are two retorts:
-1. The prover should bake in a risk premium to compensate them for this risk; it is similar to the risk that the price of fee asset relative to any other asset shifts against them.
+1. The prover should bake in a risk premium to compensate them for this risk; it is similar to the risk that the price of fee juice relative to any other juice shifts against them.
 2. The prover can wait until the end of the epoch waiting for a less congested window to submit their proof to L1.

 ### Not charging for DA separately